jgordini/Notes/APL Quest/Keeping Things In Balance 2013-4.md

 **Quotes:**
 Convert input into a normalized form.
 If an element isn't found a lookup array.
 Then we get the next index.
+Applying a function to a scaler doesn't change the function and will let APL evaluate it.

 **Comment:**
 ```APL